ietf-tools/datatracker/README.md

 ### Getting Started

-This project is following the standard **Git Feature Workflow with Develop Branch** development model.
-Learn about all the various steps of the development workflow, from creating a fork to submitting a pull request, in the [Contributing](CONTRIBUTING.md) guide.
+This project is following the standard **Git Feature Workflow** development model.
+Learn about all the various steps of the development workflow, from creating a fork to submitting a pull request, in the [Contributing](https://github.com/ietf-tools/.github/blob/main/CONTRIBUTING.md) guide.

-> Make sure to read the [Styleguides](CONTRIBUTING.md#styleguides) section to ensure a cohesive code format across the project.
+> Make sure to read the [Styleguides](https://github.com/ietf-tools/.github/blob/main/CONTRIBUTING.md#styleguides) section to ensure a cohesive code format across the project.

 You can submit bug reports, enhancement and new feature requests in the [discussions](https://github.com/ietf-tools/datatracker/discussions) area.
 Accepted tickets will be converted to issues.